-High oleic soybeans have been grown commercially in the United States for five seasons.
-Currently grown in 12 states throughout the soybean belt, these varieties allow farmers to offer end-use customers a U.S.-grown, highly functional oil without sacrificing performance.
-The soybean industry is working together to ramp up acreage of high oleic soybean varieties to meet growing needs with a sustainable, consistent supply of high oleic oil.
+High oleic varieties offer customers a U.S.-grown, highly functional oil without sacrificing performance.
+The soybean industry is working together to ramp up acreage of high oleic soybean varieties to meet growing needs for a sustainable, consistent supply of high oleic oil.
 DuPont Pioneer and Monsanto are currently breeding varieties to be available in maturity groups I-V by 2020.

 Why the Checkoff Cares

 High oleic soybeans position the U.S. soy industry into the future and contribute to greater farmer profitability.
 With a versatile oil that provides a sustainable, highly stable, U.S.-grown product for the food industry and additional industrial users, high oleic soybeans will protect and grow demand.
 Moreover, it adds demand from customers looking for an oil that performs under high-heat conditions while raising demand for all soybeans.
 This benefits all U.S. soybean farmers, including those who don’t grow high oleic.

 - Performance: High oleic soybean varieties are packed with the same agronomic traits and performance that farmers expect from their traditional soybean varieties.
-Farmers continue to see high oleic yield competitively in their fields year after year.
+High oleic yield is competitive with conventional seed year after year.

 - Profitability: In down market times, the modest premium paid for high oleic soybeans becomes even more attractive for farmers to increase their on-farm profitability.